 uses advanced technology to analyze images of your skin for signs of the possible cancerous and precancerous growths

-is often covered by health insurance

 offers convenience and peace of mind

 At Boston Direct Health in Massachusetts, we strive to make our patients feel comfortable and confident going through the process of cancer screening.
 If you have questions or concerns, schedule a consultation with us by calling (617) 304-1965.